 You can drive in South Africa on a British licence or any other licence that is printed in English - however, if the licence is not printed in English, then you will need to obtain an International Drivers Licence.

-The licence must also contain a photograph of the holder and must be valid beyond the point of returning the vehicle.
+The licence must also have a signature and a photograph of the holder, and must be valid beyond the point of returning the vehicle.
 If you are from the UK, you do not need to contact the DVLA to obtain a code.